windwp/windline.nvim/README.md

 }
 ```

-Windline doesn't have a component condition just return it to empty or nil to
+Windline doesn't have a component condition just return an empty string `''`or `nil` to
-make it disappear
+remove it.

 ## width setting
-you can hide component by set window width
+you can hide components by setting a minimum window width
 ```lua

 local git_comps = require('windline.components.git')